kishimisu/Crash-NST-Modding-Tool/README.md

 ## Run the project
-You can either [download the executable](https://github.com/kishimisu/Crash-NST-Modding-Tool/releases/tag/beta), or build the project yourself using `yarn`:
+You can either [download the latest executable](https://github.com/kishimisu/Crash-NST-Modding-Tool/releases), or build the project yourself using `yarn`:

 ### Generate platform-specific distributable
 ```